 IRS Restitution Assessments

-Congress authorized the IRS to assess and collect certain tax-related restitution beginning in late 2010.
-The restitution has to be ordered in a tax case for failure to pay any tax imposed under the Tax Code.
+While the court determines the restitution amount Congress authorized the IRS to assess and collect certain tax-related restitution beginning in late 2010.
+The restitution has to be ordered in a tax case for failure to pay any tax imposed under the tax code.
 The law allows the IRS to assess and collect the restitution in the same manner as if such amount were such tax.

 Unlike most other tax assessments, the IRS’s assessment is not subject to the notice of deficiency requirements and does not permit the taxpayer to have pre-payment access to the U.S. Tax Court to challenge errors in the assessment.
 Instead, the taxpayer has to wait for the IRS to collect and then pursue a collection due process hearing to get access to the U.S. Tax Court.

 Given this law, the IRS will often assess the restitution several years after the year in which the “tax offense” had occurred.
 It will also impose interest on the restitution retroactively back to the date of the assessment.
 This allows the Federal courts and the IRS to collect on the same debt at the same time.